VincentBockstael/makerskills2c/README.md

 ## Installing Python, PIP, and libraries:

-Python is a language ...
+Python is an interpreted, high-level, general-purpose programming language.
 We use it to read data from the computer mouse, and send out to our synthesis model.
 You can download and install python and pip from [here](https://www.python.org/downloads/).
 Follow the instructions in the installer.

 libraries:
 ```